Orientation for New and Transfer Students

 Driving Under the Influence

 Driving under the influence of alcohol and/or drugs is a very serious crime.
-The University Police vigorously enforce laws against driving under the influence.
+The University Police vigorously enforces laws against driving under the influence.
 We provide educational programming on the risks and effects of this illegal activity.
 Every facet of the community is effected when we have any traffic fatality but more so when alcohol is involved because it was preventable.
 DRIVE SOBER OR GET PULLED OVER.

 Burglary and Theft Prevention